Sandy Koufax: Honors and recognition

 On June 4, 1972, the Dodgers retired Koufax's uniform number 32, alongside those of Roy Campanella (39) and Jackie Robinson (42).
 On June 18, 2022, a statue of Koufax was unveiled at Dodger Stadium, next to that of Robinson, his former teammate.

 In 1999, The Sporting News placed Koufax at number 26 on its list of "Baseball's 100 Greatest Players".
 That same year, he was also named one of 30 players on the Major League Baseball All-Century Team.
 In 2020, The Athletic ranked him at number 70 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.
 In 2022, ESPN ranked him 32nd on its list of the "Top 100 MLB players of All-Time."

 Koufax was voted as one of the four greatest living players by Major League Baseball fans, alongside Willie Mays, Henry Aaron, and Johnny Bench, as a part of the 2015 season's "Franchise Four" vote.
 Before the 2015 All-Star Game in Cincinnati, he threw the ceremonial first pitch to Bench from in front of the base of the mound.

 In 2022, as part of their SN Rushmore project, The Sporting News named Koufax on their "Los Angeles Mount Rushmore of Sports", along with Los Angeles Lakers basketball players Magic Johnson, Kareem Abdul-Jabbar, and Kobe Bryant.
 Sportswriter Scott Miller described him as "Los Angeles' first baseball icon", adding: "Without even trying, he's been the epitome of being California cool.
 Just comes naturally to him."
 That same year, MLB.com writers voted Koufax as being the greatest player in Dodgers franchise history, just ahead of Jackie Robinson:

 The greatest of the greats extend their on-field dominance and define the legacy of their franchise.
 Both Robinson and Koufax did for the Dodgers.
 Both are revered for their impact on the sport, but Jackie was a social icon and Sandy was a model for his franchise's pitching heritage.
 Robinson excelled despite the incomprehensible burden of breaking down racial barriers.
 Koufax compiled unapproachable statistics that obscured the toughness and unselfishness necessary to pitch in constant pain.
 In a photo finish, it's Koufax.

+In 2026, Koufax was honored with the Baseball Digest Lifetime Achievement Award.